 The corollary of this Rule is that you probably will no longer know what your spouse is doing.
 You certainly won’t know what your spouse is thinking.
 The longer you focus on trying to figure out why your spouse is doing whatever s/he is doing, the more miserable you will be.

 No one (not even your lawyer!) is an expert at everything.
 The best way to navigate your divorce is with a team.
 At the very least, you will need legal advice and emotional support.
 You may need financial advice, and help with your kids.
-Finally, you will need a strong network of supportive friends and family.
+Finally, you will need a strong network of supportive friends, family, and maybe even a divorce support group.
 Not everyone has to be a paid professional.
 But, having people on your side will make an enormous difference in how you get through your divorce.

 When your spouse dies, people will tell you that you shouldn’t make any major decisions for the next year.
 You will be too fuzzy-headed and emotional.
 Divorce is like death, only worse.
 In divorce, you don’t have the luxury of putting off making decisions for a year.
 If you want to put yourself in a position to make the best possible decisions for yourself and your family, you have to deal with your emotions and keep them in check.